 The local government has made or is committed to making specific investments in non-housing infrastructure, amenities, or services beyond developing the proposed property.

-A Neighborhood Revitalization Plan will qualify if it meets the above criteria.
+A Neighborhood Revitalization Plan or Indian Housing Plan will qualify if it meets the above criteria.

 Scored at preliminary application.